 - Love science and enjoy making it fun for others!

 - Are responsible, flexible and enjoy working with others

-Science Discovery is now offering a one-semester, two-credit internship in Informal Science Education.
+Science Discovery offers a one-semester, two-credit internship in Informal Science Education.
 Interns participate in 8 weeks of training and curriculum development and then spend 6 weeks leading hands-on STEM activities at a community site, as part of our after-school science program.
 Interns develop their science communication and teaching skills while sharing their interests in science with younger students.

-Currently, this opportunity is limited to students majoring in Integrated Physiology.
+Currently, this opportunity is limited to students majoring in Integrated Physiology, Environmental Studies or Geography.

-Science Discovery always welcomes volunteers to assist with science classes, community outreach events, or our work behind-the-scenes.
-If you are interested in learning more about volunteer opportunities, please contact Anjali Maus via e-mail or call 303-735-2230.
+Science Discovery welcomes volunteers to assist with science camps and classes, community outreach events, or our work behind-the-scenes.
+If you are interested in learning more about volunteer opportunities, please contact Naomi Naylor via e-mail or call 303-492-1601.